chefdog/chefdog.com/_docs/keystone6-part1.md

 Open Visual Studio Code and open a new terminal.

 Run the following command in the root folder: `npm init keystone-app`.
 On the question "What directory should create-keystone-app generate your app into?"
-I use cfg-cms as application name, you could use anything.
+I use chefdog.keystone as application name, you could use anything.

-Next goto the aplpication folder, `cd cfg-cms`, run `npm run dev` and lets see if the keystone cms works.
+Next goto the aplpication folder, `cd chefdog.keystone`, run `npm run dev` and lets see if the keystone cms works.
 Open http://localhost:3000
 Remember we are working with Sqlite.
 Sqlite is an awesome database, but should not be used for larger projects in production environments.

 I made some changes in order to build a frontend and get the production version running: